Ironclad1738281/credit-card-fraud-detection/README.md

 ## Conclusion

 This project demonstrates how machine learning models can be tuned to prioritize fraud detection performance in highly imbalanced financial datasets.
-Threshold optimization and proper evaluation metrics significantly improve real-world model usefulness.
+Threshold optimization and proper evaluation metrics will significantly improve real-world model usefulness.

 ## Future Work